-My current fees of $1200 are a fair reflection of my extensive experience, skills and knowledge.
+My current fees of $1400-1600 for full doula support are a fair reflection of my extensive experience, skills and knowledge.
 Besides the often long and unpredictable hours, there are costs associated with being a professional doula.
 Some of these are monetary such as training, missing other work-shifts, association fees, parking and all the normal expenses related to self-employment.
 Other costs are not measurable, such as missed family events, being on-call (700+ hours per client), and recovery time from long births.
 Experienced doulas are worth the expense and in fact are the first to fill their client list.

 If you wish to benefit from my expertise but the cost is out of your range, then you might be interested in attending prenatal classes or accessing other services such as Birth Plan Preparation, or working with me and one of the doulas I’m mentoring.

 Classes range in price from $15 – 135.
 Private consultations are available to create birth plans or simply to answer questions and help you prepare ($60 for 1 hour, $85 for 90 minutes).
 Full birth prep is also an option, without a doula attending your birth – please see below ($500).

 - How to Ease Labour Pain – a 2 hour class taught online; also available on-demand

 - Prenatal Classes – a 4-week series of 90minute classes taught online; also available on-demand

 - Regina General Hospital Tour – a 1 hour online tour; also available on-demand